Max Soliven: Martial law era

 Initially, he has lost all hope for writing.
 However, due to his passion, he has found his way to writing for a lifestyle and tourism magazine called Sunburst.
 He will be with this magazine company for five years until he is ready to once again write for politics against the regime of Marcos.
 Under the management of Soliven, the magazine has reached various peaks with editorials and topics regarding the history of the Philippines.

 Years after, Sunburst has collapsed, leaving a depressed Soliven.
 Soon after, as eager as Soliven could be, he and his fellow accolades put up the Philippines first ever full-color magazine, Manila Magazine, which he would be a part of from 1980 to 1984.
 This would serve as a connection to where Sunburst has left off.
 He had a monthly column in Manila Magazine entitled "In This Corner", where he would write his tempered opinions on Marcos.
 He was also able to travel out of the country for the first time after this, going to Singapore to cover the inauguration of the new Changi Airport.

 Throughout these years in the magazine industry, Soliven has been quiet with anything political related as it may result to him being executed.
 However, he continues his campaign against Marcos through criticisms in the magazine, a level or two below attack level.
 This would help him propagate his anti-Marcos movement.
 However, because of his beloved friend Ninoy Aquino, it led him to a full-blown against the dictator, as expressed in the People Power Revolution of 1986.

 The death of Aquino signaled various catapults to change the Marcos-controlled media into a form of media that would ultimately help in overthrowing the regime.
 Since then, Soliven, along with his colleagues, started rebuilding the once-repressed Philippine press.

-Shortly after the assumption into office of Corazón Aquino, Soliven left the Inquirer to co-found the Philippine Star, where he remained until his death.